wp-plugins/featured-posts-player/readme.txt

 == Description ==

 This plugin lets you create a player to display a list of entries marked as 'featured'.
-For a demo, visit http://weabers.com, in the home page are a player with the posts.

 == Installation ==